 Dex’s black BMW easily maneuvered the freshly fallen snow now covering the dark country roads.
 He turned out of the parking lot and as he did, he noticed the imprint of tire tracks.
 Someone had left the party earlier than him and left him a slightly plowed path.
 Turning his attention to the car radio, he plugged his iPhone into the Bluetooth and then selected his favorite playlist before settling back and listening to the music.

-Eyes back on the silent road, he eventually reached the fork in the highway where he would have turned right.
-However, frowning, he slowed the car until it came to a halt.
+With his attention back on the silent road, he reached the fork in the highway where he would have turned right.
+However, knitting his brow, he slowed the car until it came to a complete halt.
 The other vehicle, the one that owned the tracks he had been following, had taken the road to the left.

 “What idiot would have taken that road on such a night?” he muttered to himself.

 He had not gone far when the tracks suddenly veered to the left and disappeared.
 Dex pulled his vehicle safely over and jumped out.
-He rushed over to the shoulder of the road and peered out into the darkness.
-A sense of horror swept over his stunned form as he stared down into what could only be the black and deadly abyss of the Hungry Hollow gorge.
+He rushed to the shoulder of the road and peered out into the darkness.
+A sense of horror swept over him as he stared down into what could only be the black and deadly abyss of the Hungry Hollow gorge.

 Then he saw it.
 Barely visible through the thick descending brush and the black of the night, was a tiny glow of red light.

-A nightmare he had long repressed into the back of his memory suddenly resurfaced.
-A night, very similar to this one, fourteen years earlier where he stood frozen in fear, unable to command his frightened limbs into action.
+A nightmare he had long repressed suddenly came startling back to mind.
+A night, very similar to this one, fourteen years earlier which had him frozen in fear, unable to command his frightened limbs into action.

 Dex stared down at the small red light.
 The surrounding night seemed to go completely still.
 The only sound was the low rustle of bare branches.
 A chill crept up his spine, and it wasn’t from the below zero temperatures.

 Then he heard it, a cry for help.
-And the nightmare came back to horrific life and transported him fourteen years back when he was an eighteen-year-old boy.
-He could hear his father calling out for help as he desperately clung to the cold jagged ridge of a gully.
+And the nightmare came back to horrific life and transported him into the past where, as an eighteen-year-old boy, he stood terrified above a steep gully.
+He could hear his father calling out for help as he desperately clung to its cold jagged ridge.
 His car had just plunged off a bridge and while his son had miraculously thrown himself free before going over, Wallace O’Reilly had not been so lucky.

 The vehicle nose-dived into the hard surface of the rock and tossed the remaining occupant out before it disappeared into the thick brush below.
-Dex ran over to the steep edge of the incline to find his father clinging fiercely for his life.
-He called for his son, his hand stretched out begging for help, but to Dex’s horror, he found his feet incapable of moving, gripped with fear.
-Instead, he stood and watched as his father, no longer having the strength to hold on, disappear.
+Dex ran over to the edge of the vertical incline to find his father clinging fiercely for his life.
+He called to his son, his hand reaching out for help, but to Dex’s horror, he was gripped with fear, incapable of moving.
+Instead, he stood and watched as his father, no longer having the strength to hold on, disappeared.
 Everything around him had gone deathly silent.